jjborrelli/microbial-dyn/Docs/ms_draft.md

 where _t_N_ is the quantity of interest in the initial community, _t_D_ is the quantity of interest following the removal of the species _i_, and _p_i_ is the relative abundance of species _i_.
 Keystone species were those whose community importance was in the top 10th percentile for all four metrics.

 To determine what makes a species a keystone in the community, we used a generalized linear model to identify the effect of the measured species properties on keystone status.
 Keystoneness was modeled as a binomial variable.
 All combinations of predictor variables were assessed using the _dredge_ function of the __MuMIn__ R package, and ranked according to AIC.
 All models with deltaAIC < 2 were averaged together.
 In addition to defining keystone species as those in the top 10% of community importance for all four metrics (K_full), we created additional generalized linear models for keystone species defined as the top 10% in each community metric (K_persist, K_abund, K_eigen, K_var).
+To evaluate the predictive accuracy of the models we used k-fold cross-validation on the best model (lowest AICc) in each case.
+Cross-validation was done using the __DAAG__ package's _cv.binary_ function.

 ## Results